-Academic Registry provides a range of further services to current and

-	prospective students; including fees and funding; welfare and disability

-	support, and guidance; examination arrangements and advice; results and

-	transcripts; timetable information; general and programme specific

-	regulations; and enrolment administration.
-In addition the Graduate

-	School provides support to post-graduate programmes, while Academic

-	Quality leads on quality assurance and enhancement.
+- Academic Registry provides a range of further services to current and prospective students; including fees and funding; welfare and disability support, and guidance; examination arrangements and advice; results and transcripts; timetable information; general and programme specific regulations; and enrolment administration.
+In addition the Graduate School provides support to post-graduate programmes, while Academic Quality leads on quality assurance and enhancement.

-	- Infrastructure Services manages the College's physical estate as well

-	as the Library and all services and facilities relating to information

-	and technology provision - via computers, mobile devices, AV or

-	traditional media.
-The Campus Services Team looks after cleaning,

-	security, reception, postal accommodation, maintenance and hospitality.

-	In addition, capital developments, which include new build and major

-	refurbishment are managed by our Projects Team.
+- Infrastructure Services manages the College's physical estate as well as the Library and all services and facilities relating to information and technology provision - via computers, mobile devices, AV or traditional media.
+The Campus Services Team looks after cleaning, security, reception, postal accommodation, maintenance and hospitality.
+In addition, capital developments, which include new build and major refurbishment are managed by our Projects Team.

-	- External Relations is responsible for providing guidance and advice on

-	all aspects of promotion to support delivery of the goals set out in the

-	Strategic Plan.
-In addition is responsible for the Animal Care Trust

-	which manages voluntary income for the College, fundraising and charity

-	governance, and Alumni Relations (see RVC4Life) and Events.
+- External Relations is responsible for providing guidance and advice on all aspects of promotion to support delivery of the goals set out in the Strategic Plan.
+In addition is responsible for the Animal Care Trust which manages voluntary income for the College, fundraising and charity governance, and Alumni Relations (see RVC4Life).

 - Research Centres